stiantha/DevTools/readme.md

 # Introduction
-- Dev Tools
+- This is a MERN stack application.
-- Collection of resources for developers.
-Ai, vscode extensions, cheatsheets, colors, icons, fonts, images, sounds, videos, code, tutorials and much more.
+- It is a collection of resources for developers.
+- It includes AI, VSCode extensions, cheatsheets, colors, icons, fonts, images, sounds, videos, code, tutorials and more.

 ## :ledger: Index